caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Adding taxa provides a more rigorous test of phylogenetic hypotheses.
 Say you are conducting a study to investigate the phylogenetic placement of a specific enigmatic species that is so morphologically distinct from other organisms that it is hard to know where it goes.
 You think it may fall in Clade A, Clade B, or Clade C, so you densely sample those groups.
 But in fact it falls within Clade D, and your taxon sampling is such that you can't even evaluate this hypothesis because you have no taxa from Clade D in your study.

 - Adding more outgroup taxa often improves rooting.
 Skimping on outgroup sampling is one of the most common mistakes in project design.
 The best practice in general is to include the most closely related outgroup taxa possible, and some that are progressively more distantly related.
-The root and the edges that connect to it are the deepest in the tree, and can be the hardest to infer.
+The root and the branches that connect to it are the deepest in the tree, and can be the hardest to infer.
 So it is good to densely sample taxa relevant to the root.

 There are costs to adding taxa that must be balanced against the benefits above: